fastlane/docs/docs/generated/actions/upload_to_app_store.md

 The platform of your application (a.e. ios, osx).

 This option is optional.
-The default value is "ios" and deliver should be able to figure out the platform from your binary.
+The default value is "ios" and deliver will ignore this option and figure out the platform from your binary if exactly one binary is present.

-However, in the case if multiple binaries present, you can specify a platform which you want to deliver explicitly.
+However, in the cases of no binaries or multiple binaries being present, you can specify a platform which you want to deliver explicitly.

 The available options: